-There are three basic types of clouds that you’ll see in the sky.
-All variations of clouds are grounded in these three types of clouds, so it’s common to first categorize cloud formations using these classes then expand on the rest of their characteristics to see which exact clouds they really are.
-Based on this process, you’ll be able to pinpoint the exact types of clouds and their meaning when sailing.
+We’ll categorize cloud formations per these 3 categories and then expand on the rest of their characteristics to get the different subtypes.
+By the end of this short article, you’ll be able to pinpoint the exact types of clouds and their meaning when sailing.

 Variations of Basic Cloud Types